A VPN kill switch is a crucial feature that helps you instantly cut off your internet connection and prevent potential data leaks.

 What Is a VPN Kill Switch?

-Without a VPN kill switch, your real IP address and personal data could be exposed.
+Unexpected connection drops occasionally occur when using a VPN.
+If the VPN connection drops and the VPN kill switch is not enabled, your real IP address and personal data may be immediately exposed.

 Types of VPN Kill Switch